luozhipi/luozhipi.github.io/_posts/2015-6-18-meshskinning.markdown

 date:   2015-06-18 11:15:14
 categories: animation
 ---
 Machine learning could also be used in animation?
 Of course the anwser is a big `YES`.
 Notabely, used by the research of `skinning mesh deformations`, pioneered by `Doug L. James` and `Christopher D. Twigg`, see their paper entitled `Skinning Mesh Animations` presented in SIGGRAPH 2005.
 Later, `Ladislav Kavan` has proposed several methods of extracting the LBS model from a mesh sequence.
-However, they are again not suitable for rigging, as the bones transformation are not rigid.
+However, they are again not suitable for rigging, as the bone transformations are not rigid.

 Recent great breakthrough is achieved by `Binh Huy Le` and `Zhigang Deng`.
 They have extended to rigid bones, common to motion editing and skeleton extraction.
 Succeeded by their work presented in SIGGRAPH 2014, their `skinning decomposition` method now is largely improved, making it very promising to convert deformations as artist-friendly rigging.